-Parents need to know that there’s lots of "good bug-bad bug" cartoon action and some images that could be scary to very young children who have not yet differentiated make believe violence from real violence, or to sensitive kids who are not comfortable with suspense or jeopardy.
+Parents need to know that A Bug's Life has lots of "good bug-bad bug" cartoon action and some images that could be scary to very young children who have not yet differentiated make believe violence from real violence, or to sensitive kids who are not comfortable with suspense or jeopardy.
 Scowling, threatening grasshoppers loom over and swarm toward a colony of vulnerable ants, the heroes of the story.
 The insects contend with fire, rain, predatory birds, as well as the power hungry grasshoppers.
 Older kids will enjoy the clever humor and the unique view of the insect world, as well as the interspecies conflicts.

 What's the story?

-When Flik inadvertently loses the food tribute set out by the ants for the predatory grasshoppers, he must find a way to protect his community.
+In A BUG'S LIFE, when Flik inadvertently loses the food tribute set out by the ants for the predatory grasshoppers, he must find a way to protect his community.
 In the spirit of The Magnificent Seven, he goes off in search of warrior bugs to fight the grasshoppers.
 He mistakenly hires a group of unsuccessful vaudevillians from (of course) a flea circus, who think they are being booked for a performance and have no idea he expects them to fight.
 But they turn out to have just the right stuff to help the ants fight the grasshoppers after all, and Flick gets to prove that he is a hero at heart.

 Is it any good?